Key Takeaways for 2026:

 Actionable strategies:

-- Use separate devices or browser profiles for work and personal use
+- Use separate devices or browser profiles for work and personal use.
+When you close your work browser, you close your work brain.

-- Create a physical workspace, even if it’s just a dedicated desk
+- Create a physical workspace, even if it’s just a dedicated desk.
+When you leave that space, work leaves with you.

 Master Time Management Without Killing Creativity

-Time management for creatives isn’t about rigid schedules – it’s about intentional structure.
+Time management for creatives isn’t about rigid schedules—it’s about intentional structure that protects your creative flow while ensuring deadlines are met.

-- Time blocking: Assign specific hours to deep work, admin tasks, and rest
+- Time blocking with flexibility: Assign specific hours to deep work, admin tasks, and rest—but build in buffers for when creative inspiration strikes unexpectedly.

-- Creative peak planning: Identify when you’re most creative and protect that window
+- Creative peak planning: Identify when you’re most creative (for many, it’s morning or late night) and protect that window ruthlessly.
+No meetings, no emails—just creative work.

 Avoid multitasking, which drains creative energy.
 Focused work completed faster creates more room for personal activities, hobbies, and rest.